-Settlement in commercial bank money typically occurs on the books of a commercial bank: money settlement agent.
-In this model, an FMIa securities settlement facility typically establishes an account with one or more commercial settlement banksbank(s) and requires each of its participants to establish an account with one of them.
-In some cases, the FMIsecurities settlement facility itself can serve as the money settlement bank: agent, in which case money settlements are then effected through accounts on the books of the FMI, which may need to be funded and defunded.
-An FMIsecurities settlement facility.
-Either model may require funding activities.
-A securities settlement facility may also use a combination of central bank and commercial bank monies to conduct settlements, for example, by using central bank money for funding and defunding activities and using accounts at commercial bank money for the banks where settlement of individual payment obligations occurs in commercial bank money through those accounts.
+Settlement in commercial bank money typically occurs on the books of a commercial bank. money settlement agent.
+In this model, an FMla securities settlement facility typically establishes an account with one or more commercial settlement banksbank(s) and requires each of its participants to establish an account with one of them.
+In some cases, the FMlsecurities settlement facility itself can serve as the money settlement bank.agent, in which case money settlements are then effected through accounts on the books of the FMl, which may need to be funded and defunded.
+An FMlsecurities settlement facility.
+A securities settlement facility may also use a combination of central bank and commercial bank monies to conduct settlements, for example, by using central bank money for funding and defunding activities and using accounts at commercial bank money for thebanks, prior to settlement of individual payment obligations in commercial bank money across those accounts.

 3.9.2.
 An FMIA securities settlement facility and its participants may face credit and liquidity risks from commercial bank money settlements.
 Credit risk may arise when a settlement bank has the potential to default on its obligations (for example, if the settlement bank becomes insolvent).
-When an FMI settles on its own books, participants face credit risk from the FMI itselfparticipants use commercial settlement banks to effect money settlements, or when the securities settlement facility uses a commercial bank money settlement agent.
-Liquidity risk may arise in money settlements if, after a payment obligation has been settled, participants or the FMI securities settlement facility itself are unable to transfer readily their assets at the commercial settlement bank, or money settlement agent, into other liquid assets, such as claims on a central bank.
+When an FMI settles on its own books, participants face credit risk from the FMI itself use commercial settlement banks to effect money settlements, or when the securities settlement facility uses a commercial bank money settlement agent.
+Liquidity risk may arise in money settlements if, after a payment obligation has been settled, participants or the FMIsecurities settlement facility itself are unable to transfer readily their assets at the commercial settlement bank, or money settlement agent, into other liquid assets, such as claims on a central bank.

-65-It should be noted, however, that the settlement of payment obligations does not always require a transfer of monies; in some cases, an offsetting process can discharge obligations:
+66-It should be noted, however, that the settlement of payment obligations does not always require a transfer of monies; in some cases, an offsetting process can discharge obligations.